tsarax/Home-Price-Predictor-App/README.md

 │
 ├── config                            <- Directory for yaml configuration files for model training, scoring, etc │   ├── config.yml/                   <- Configuration yaml file for getting data and training model.
-|   ├── dbconfig.yml/                 <- Configuration yaml file for setting up the database.
 |   ├── fask_config.py/               <- Configuration file for flask app.
 │
 ├── data                              <- Folder that contains data used or generated.